hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 - **Index & Match:** `Index(Array, Row, Col) => Index(Entire Array, Match(Row Lookup Value, Row Array, 0), Match(Col Lookup Value, Col Array, 0))`
 - **Xlookup:** General Format: `Xlookup(Lookup value, lookup array, return array)`, can easily return entire row/col array apart from lookup value.
 You can also lookup multiple values, just specify them as a range in the lookup value argument. **As a replacement for Index and Match =>** `Xlookup(Row lookup Value, Row Array, Xlookup(Col lookup value, Col Array, Entire Array))`
 - **Xlookup Multiple Criteria Search:** `Xlookup(Lookup_Val_1&Lookup_Val_2, Lookup_Val_Array1&Lookup_Val_Array2, Return Array)`
+- **IFS:** `IFS(logical_test1, value_if_true1, [logical_test2, value_if_true2], …)` It evaluates multiple conditions in a sequence and returns a value corresponding to the first condition that is TRUE.
+There is a workaround of adding a default value to `IFS`.
+Use the last logical condition as `TRUE`, and then add whatever default value you want.
+For example, `IFS(A1=2,Apple, A1=5, Banana, TRUE, Orange)`
 ## List of Volatile Functions in Excel to avoid:

-###  Volatile functions are those that recompute everytime something changes in the excel file
+- Volatile functions are those that recompute everytime something changes in the excel file
 - **VLOOKUP**
 - **VLOOKUP multiple columns:** `VLOOKUP(B4,$B$2:$E$17,{2,3,4},FALSE)`.
 Alternatively, just use **XLOOKUP** as `XLOOKUP(B6,B3:B17,C3:E17)` .
 For backward compatibility, with older Excels, we use the `@` symbol, such as, `VLOOKUP(B4,$B$2:$E$17,@{2,3,4},FALSE)`.
 However, this addition of `@` will only yield the `2` column, that is the first argument in the argument list within `{}`
 - **HLOOKUP**